 While protein is important, you don’t HAVE to have 20 grams in a snack like you should in a meal (unless it’s a Fuel Pull meal, which you keep to 3-4 ounces of protein).
 For example, if you’re just having roasted cauliflower, since it doesn’t have a high carbohydrate amount, it’s not going to spike you blood sugar.

 To contrast, a very common E snack is an apple and a piece of low fat string cheese.
-The string cheese only has 6 grams of protein, but it’s enough to balance out the carb load of an apple.
+The string cheese only has 6 grams of protein, but it’s enough to balance out the carb load of a small apple.
+It would not be enough for a full serving of carbs like in a meal.